50 Years of Experience in NJ Bankruptcy Law

 Bankruptcy Lawyers in East Brunswick NJ

-Our solid reputation is why people from all over New Jersey and New York trust us when seeking counsel surrounding these delicate decisions.
+Our exceptional reputation is why people from all over New Jersey and New York trust us when seeking bankruptcy counsel.
 Our bankruptcy attorneys can help you navigate every step of the bankruptcy process with compassion and comprehensive guidance, not judgment.

-Our education and experience further set our law firm apart from other legal practices when it comes to issues concerning tax and bankruptcy.
-Founding attorney Alan G. Cosner is a former IRS agent, an accountant and has a master’s degree in Tax from New York University.
-Firm attorneys can help you resolve these issues as smoothly as possible.
+Our education and experience further set our law firm apart from other New Jersey bankruptcy practices on issues concerning tax and bankruptcy.
+Founding attorney Alan G. Cosner is a former IRS agent, an accountant, and has a master’s degree in Tax Law from New York University.

 Chapter 7 Bankruptcy Relief in New Jersey

-Chapter 7bankruptcy chapter 7 bankruptcy – sometimes referred to as a “straight liquidation” – gives you (the debtor) a fresh start.
-Generally, to qualify for chapter 7, you must satisfy two conditions: (i) you (or your household) make below a certain income level; and (ii) the value of your assets also is below a certain threshold.
+Chapter 7 bankruptcy – sometimes referred to as a “straight liquidation” – gives you (the debtor) a fresh start.
+Generally, to qualify for Chapter 7, you must satisfy two conditions: (i) you (or your household) make below a certain income level; and (ii) the value of your assets is also below a certain threshold.

-Chapter 7 bankruptcy also typically discharges your debts, including most kinds of medical bills and credit card debt.
-This discharge of debt is a core element of the “fresh start” given to debtors through a chapter 7 proceeding.
+Chapter 7 bankruptcy also typically discharges your debts, including medical bills and credit card debt.
+This discharge of debt is a core element of the “fresh start” given to debtors through a Chapter 7 proceeding.

 • Alimony and child support

-• Debts for fraud, disposal of property used as security for a debt, embezzlement, larceny, malicious (intentional) injury to another person or their property and debts for credit obtained with a false financial statement (where you intentionally omitted debts from your credit application in order to obtain credit).
+• Debts for fraud, disposal of property used as security for a debt, embezzlement, larceny, malicious (intentional) injury to another person or their property, and debts for credit obtained with a false financial statement (where you intentionally omitted debts from your credit application to obtain credit).

 • Back taxes.